 So I found myself at the space between stories (see note below).
 The old way was not working.
 There was an earthquake to my being that literally broke me down all the way to the foundation.
 I was questioning who I was, my purpose, my passion, my roles, my relationships.
 I was questioning it all!

 With these broken peices of heart, mind, and body, I began to assemble myself back up from the rubble.
 With reservation, I accepted a promotion at my job, stepping into a more administrative role as lead therapist.
 I took on a new contract at a school that didn't necessarily fit my old mold (and ended up loving it!).
 I started teaching more yoga classes at a local studio, and shifted my focus to building relationships with the yoga community.
-My husband and I opened up our relationship to explore the many facets of sexuality, love, and intimacy.
-(Whoa!
-More on this later.)
 I began to explore my need for play, adventure, and time away from family and work.
 Quality time with family started to trump the importance of quantity time.

 It was around September of 2016 that I really fell into my groove.
 I had a good work balance between adult vs. child interaction, extrovert vs. introvert time.
 My yoga classes are abundantly thriving, and I'm able to share my passion and inspiration with a beautiful group of student friends I became a part of a small women's circle, which has helped to meet my needs for meaningful relationships and intimate connection.
-My husband and I continue to explore the landscape of open relationship without the need to seek something outside.
 I've stepped into a more sensual, playful, and adventurous way of experiencing life.

 The new story is still emerging, and I am cautious to not build an identity around these new roles.
 I know that it can all come crashing down, and some day, when the time is right, it probably will.
 I still struggle with days of depression, with questions of the big "why??", with doubting my self worth, but I have a new lens through which to view these struggles.
 This is my story.
 I don't have it all figured out, but I pray that my vulnerability offers you hope on your own path.
 The darkest times are necessary periods of reconstruction that we must endure before we emerge into light.